ServSafe Course and Exam

 We recommend that you contact Jamie Rahrig at least two weeks prior to the self-study exam date to allow ample time to prepare for the exam.
 A minimum of one week is required.

-Trainings hosted by the Michigan Nutrition Network at the Michigan Fitness Foundation welcome participants from MFF Partners, Projects and others who work with SNAP-Ed.
-If you require a reasonable accommodation to participate in our training, please contact Mary Grill at (517) 908-3846 or email@example.com.
+Michigan Fitness Foundation SNAP-Ed trainings welcome participants from MFF Partners, projects, and others who work in SNAP-Ed.
+If you require a reasonable accommodation to participate in training (in-person, online, etc.), please contact Mary Moomaw at (517) 908-3846 or firstname.lastname@example.org.